 Reading the News (1874) was sold at Christie’s, London in 1947 for $ 1,168/£ 290 – and then in 1983 for $ 252,892/£ 170,000.
 Just six years later, it was sold at Sotheby’s, New York in 1989 for $1,250,000/£ 797,295 – at that time, the highest auction price on record for an oil painting by Tissot.

-On February 17-18, 1993, four important paintings by Tissot were put up for sale at Sotheby’s in New York, by art collectors Joey and Toby Tanenbaum, a husband and wife from Canada with a family fortune based on steel.
+On February 17-18, 1993, four important paintings by Tissot were put up for sale at Sotheby’s in New York, by art collectors Joey and Toby Tanenbaum, a Canadian couple with a family fortune based on steel.
 They bought their Tissots in the 1970s but had become more interested in 17th century Spanish and Italian works.
 They needed cash and hoped the paintings would fetch the 1989 record for Reading the News.